Welcome to the Tennessee Governor's School for the Humanities on the Web!

 Boling University Center

 The Boling University Center is located near residence halls, the library, and academic buildings.
 The facility is the “community center” of the University and used regularly by students, faculty, staff, and alumni.
 The University Center offers conference rooms, a game room, an auditorium, and student lounges.
-Services include a computer store, information desk, Student Government offices, and dining services.
+Services include an information desk, Student Government offices, and dining services.

 Campus Bookstore: The bookstore is located on the first floor of the University Center and provides a convenient place for purchasing books, stationery, athletic goods, University apparel, and souvenirs.
 The bookstore’s normal hours of service are 7:30 a.m. – 4:30 p.m.
 Monday through Friday and 10:00 a.m. – 1 p.m.
 Saturday; it is closed Sunday.